The science behind practice and motivation

 "Encourage students to pay attention to visuals and link them to the text by explaining what they mean in their own words.
 Then, students can create their own visuals of the concepts they are learning.
 This process reinforces the concepts in the brain through two different paths, making it easier to retrieve later."

 I believe you'll find these six tips incredibly helpful and encouraging as you train musicians to progress.
-I've made it easy to share these strategies with your students by creating a FREE printable infographic that will fit perfectly inside their practice pouches or wherever they want to store them.
+I've made it easy to share these strategies with your students by creating a printable infographic that will fit perfectly inside their practice pouches or wherever they want to store them.
 If you have students who favor binge practice, this scientific evidence about how the brain learns and retains information may help them turn from their default practice mode for good!

 Feel free to share this post with student families so they can support their practicers with methods that are backed by scientific research!